googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

    FROM
      `genomics-public-data.platinum_genomes.variants`

-returns the ``number_of_calls`` as 261,285,806.
-Notice that this is the same as the number of variant records.
-This query did not count the array elements, just the number of arrays.
+returns the ``number_of_calls`` as 261,285,806. **Notice that this is the same as the number of variant records.
+This query did NOT count the array elements, just the number of arrays.**

-We have a few choices then on how we count the calls.
+We have a few choices then on how we properly count the calls.

 One way is to count the total number of calls by querying over the ``variants`` records and sum the lengths of each ``call`` ARRAY.